Pool Size and Depth Guide: Best Options for Every Backyard

 Just a word of warning: Home inspectors are NOT pool contractors.
 Please do not confuse the two.
 A home inspection is a general assessment of the house and surrounding areas performed by several specialty contractors with experience in plumbing, roofing, heating, air conditioning, etc.

 Home inspectors are not certified to assess the physical condition of the pool.
-The only professional that can assess is a certified pool builder or contractor.
+The only professional who can assess is a certified pool builder or contractor.

 They will not observe any issues in your pool’s foundation or your plumbing or equipment.
 So don’t cut corners.

-If your pool is not inspected properly, there could be serious ramifications that could endanger lives, such as broken pool drains (suction) and pool lights that might not be bonded properly (electro-shock).
+If your pool is not inspected properly, there could be serious ramifications that could endanger lives, such as broken pool drains (suction) and pool lights that might not be appropriately bonded (electro-shock).

 The report that your pool contractor gives you should be very detailed and include photos and any other descriptive information about your pool.
 That way, you will know exactly what issues need to be addressed for optimum pool performance.